‘War and Paradise’ is Adam Green’s first graphic novel —

 The Lake Room was Adam’s online diary from December 1st 2008- August 19th 2010.
 It originally began as an assignment for Die Zeit, a German newspaper, which asked Adam to chronicle his daily life leading up to the new year, unaware that he was a depressed drug addict.

-What it ultimately became was a uncensored look into the lives of some of New York City’s most recognizable and notorious characters: from musicians and actors to It-Girl Lolitas, with Adam as a decadent tour guide.
+What it ultimately became was an uncensored look into the lives of some of New York City’s most recognizable and notorious characters: from musicians and actors to It-Girl Lolitas, with Adam as a decadent tour guide.
 Characterized by its Lo-Fi, handwritten style The Lake Room was more personal in content and style than any blog before it.

-A startling display of exhibitionism, The Lake Room drew an audience that both desired and feared the voyeuristic look into Adam’s nihilistic world view.
+A startling display of exhibitionism, The Lake Room drew an audience that both desired and feared the voyeuristic look into Adam’s nihilistic worldview.

-What could be characterized as a ” bleak and dark period” in Adam’s life, ultimately proved to be the spring board for his pursuits in film and visual art.
+What could be characterized as a ” bleak and dark period” in Adam’s life, ultimately proved to be the springboard for his pursuits in film and visual art.

 ADAM GREEN MAGAZINE

 Adam made 4 poetry zines between 2001 and 2004.
 Deeply symbolic and sometimes impenetrable, these four long-poems were the birthplace of his symbolic vocabulary.
 Casting himself in these poems as both a visionary and a romantic, he explored the dark-side of his sexuality as well as vulnerable memories.
 Though partly confessional, the zines were also a reflection of the political and social climate in NYC at the turn of the century.
 Despite the post-modern aspect, this body of work exhibits a reverence of traditional verse poetry and bridges uncommonly diverse vocabularies.
 Certain sections found Green devoted exclusively to lists of one-liners.
 In fact, some parts of Adam Green Magazine could now be said to read like a long list of “tweets.”